-6. The examiners for a course shall submit a report to the Registrar in which they record their assessment of the performance of each student enrolled for credit in the course by signifying whether the student has passed the course and hence may receive credit for it, or has failed the course and hence may receive no credit for it.
-Notes:

-- Pass or credit is signified by Pass (P), Special Pass (S), or the letter grades A+, A, A-, B+, B,B-, C+, C, C-, or R (restricted credit); no credit by Fail (F) or the letter grades D or E. An X grade may be used where a student has been found guilty of a disciplinary offence related to academic dishonesty.
-In the determination of a GPA (grade point average), the relative course weightings, as published in the Calendar and/ or on the Web, will be taken into account together with the following values assigned to letter grades: A+ (9).
-A (8).
-A- (7), B+ (6), B (5),B-(4), C+ (3), C (2), C- (1), R (1), D (0), E (-1), X (-3). - 2.
-In recommending the award of Honours, faculties will normally apply the following quidelines: First Class Honours.
-GPA in the ranae 7.00-9.00; Second Class Honours, GPA in the range 4.00-6.99.
+- 6. The examiners for a course shall submit a report to the Registrar in which they record their assessment of the performance of each student enrolled for credit in the course by signifying whether the student has passed the course and hence may receive credit for it, or has failed the course and hence may receive no credit for it. - Notes: - 1.
+Pass or credit is signified by Pass (P), Special Pass (S), or the letter grades A+, A, A-, B+, B,B-, C+, C, C-, or R (restricted credit); no credit by Fail (F) or the letter arades D or E. An X arade may be used where a student has been found quilty of a disciplinary offence related to academic dishonesty.
+In the determination of a GPA (grade point average), the relative course weightings, as published in the Calendar and/ or on the Web, will be taken into account together with the following values assigned to letter grades: A+ (9), A (8), A- (7), B+ (6), B (5),B-(4), C+ (3), C (2), C- (1), R (1), D (0), E (-1), X (-3). - 2.
+In recommending the award of Honours, faculties will normally apply the following quidelines: First Class Honours, GPA in the range 7.00-9.00; Second Class Honours, GPA in the range 4.00-6.99.
 The calculation of GPA for the purposes of Honours may involve a selection of course material from the degree programme, and special weightings may apply.
 Master's degrees may be awarded with Distinction or Merit, as specified in individual award regulations.
-Colleae Offices (or in the case of Law. the School Office) will be able to provide more information on how the calculations are made in the case of any specific degree or subject, and they will also be able to provide information on how Second Class Honours is divided into Divisions One and Two. and how Third Class Honours (if it exists) is determined. - 3.
-Unless an exception has been approved, all final undergraduate grades for S1 occurrences and other relevant courses offered within the first semester (S1) period shall be submitted to the Registrar by 5pm on the Wednesday preceding the first teaching week of the second semester (S2). - 7.
-In a course at 100- or 200-level examiners may grant restricted credit (R) which shall be equivalent to a pass for all purposes except as a prerequisite.
-Note: A student granted restricted credit may re-enrol in the course in an attempt to obtain non-restricted credit, subject to the Limitation of Entry/Special Application Regulations.
-However, the student may receive credit only once for any course: see Section B General Conditions for Credit, Regulation 2. - 8.
-A student shall be deemed to be credited with a course on the date on which the University releases the results, or in a particular case on such earlier date as the Council may determine.
+College Offices (or in the case of Law, the School Office) will be able to provide more information on how the calculations are made in the case of any specific degree or subject, and they will also be able to provide information on how Second Class Honours is divided into Divisions One and Two, and how Third

+3. Unless an exception has been approved, all final undergraduate grades for S1 occurrences and other relevant courses offered within the first semester (S1) period shall be submitted